Editorial only. Informational, not legal advice. Renters must verify licence, IDP, insurance and Thai traffic law themselves. Our standards →

 What to do instead

 The normal route is the airport bus or taxi (or a pre-booked transfer) to Pattaya, then a scooter rental from a local shop after arrival.
-The directory pages cover the rental scene area by area — see scooter rental in Pattaya and the area index.
+The directory pages cover the rental scene area by area — see scooter rental in Pattaya, the where to rent guide and the area index.

 If you want a car from the airport